 Because Maine is a home-rule state, major decisions regarding where development will occur and how it will occur are controlled at the local level.
 Recognition of a community's plans and goals for how it grows as part of the regulatory structure aimed at protecting vernal pools brings the municipality into the process as a full partner.
-This will result in a partnership between municipalities and regulators rather than the more common adversarial situation.
+This will result in an improved partnership between municipalities, regulators, and resource agencies.
 Through the partnership approach in which the town identifies where and how it wants to grow and the regulators agree to the town-specific VP SAMP, there is much higher likelihood that meaningful protection, for both the physical location of vernal pools and persistence of pool functions and values through time, will be achieved.

 Adopting a VP SAMP also becomes an economic development tool for municipalities supporting a 'business friendly' approach through regulatory streamlining.
-It develops more certainty for applicants choosing to develop within a town's identified growth area(s) by reducing uncertainties, time delays and costs associated with site assessment and alternatives analyses for vernal pools (BenDor and Riggsbee, 2011).
+It develops more certainty for applicants choosing to develop within a town's designated development area(s) by reducing uncertainties, time delays and costs associated with site assessment and alternatives analyses for vernal pools (BenDor and Riggsbee, 2011).
 It also creates an economic benefit for willing landowners in the rural areas to maintain the rural character of their property.
-Maintaining rural character is one of the most frequent goals cited in comprehensive plans.
+Maintaining rural character is one of the most frequently cited goals in comprehensive plans.
 The Maine VP SAMP adds another tool for accomplishing this goal by remunerating landowners for protecting an asset valued by the entire community.